unbit/uwsgi-gif/README.md

 uwsgi --build-plugin https://github.com/unbit/uwsgi-gif
 ```

-The procedure will generate the 'gif' plugin (gif_plugin.so) you can put whatever you want (by default uWSGI searches for plugins in the current directory but you can load them specifying the absolute path)
+The procedure will generate the 'gif' plugin (gif_plugin.so) that you can put where you want (by default uWSGI searches for plugins in the current directory but you can load them specifying the absolute path)

 Usage
 =====